srush/GPU-Puzzles/README.md

 ## Puzzle 13 - Axis Sum

-Implement a kernel that computes a sum over each row of `a` and stores it in `out`.
+Implement a kernel that computes a sum over each column of `a` and stores it in `out`.

 ```python